 - Information

 Inside these are lists printed out from my Google docs. (any list application would work for this) This is a great capture/collection tool, as well as providing the information I need for planning on the fly.
-It works well in tandem with the desk paper planner for the weekly review and the lists on the computer.
+It works well in tandem with the desk paper planner for the weekly review and lists on the computer.

 Looks like you’ve got a good system going for you – well done!